OctopusDeploy/docs/docs/key-concepts/projects/deployment-processes.md

 ![](/docs/images/5671366/5865847.png)

-You can define steps with multiple actions and apply a window size (like our earlier example) where the same step will execute across a limited number of deployment targets in parallel.
+You can define steps with multiple actions and apply aÂ window size (like our earlier example) where the same step will execute across a limited number of deployment targets in parallel.

 ![](/docs/images/5671366/5865848.png)